-Mid-Winter Workshop faculty profiles: Stewart Carter (Brass and Reeds); Letitia Berlin, Jody Miller, Patricia Petersen, Anne Timberlake (Recorders); Lawrence Lipnik (Viols); Kathy Smith (Harps)
+Mid-Winter Workshop faculty profiles: Catherine Bull (Renaissance Flutes); Stewart Carter (Brass and Reeds); Letitia Berlin, Jody Miller, Patricia Petersen, Anne Timberlake (Recorders); Lawrence Lipnik (Viols); Michael Fuchs (Voice)

 Letitia Berlin teaches recorder and coaches ensembles in California and at workshops around the country, including the Amherst Early Music Festival, and the Port Townsend early music workshop.
 She is the director of the Hidden Valley Recorder Elderhostel (Carmel Valley, CA) and co-director of the San Francisco Early Music Society's Music Discovery Workshop for young children.
 Ms. Berlin performs regularly with the Farallon Recorder Quartet and the recorder duo Tibia.
 She has performed with the Carmel Bach Festival and the Atlanta Baroque Orchestra as well as other ensembles.
 Recordings include Motets, Lieder, and Instrumental Works of Ludwig Senfl with the Farallon Recorder Quartet, Ladino love songs with Yatan Atan on the New Albion label and the second edition of the Disc Continuo play-along CD on the Katastrophe label.
 Ms. Berlin received a master's degree in early music performance practices from Case Western Reserve University and a Bachelor of music from the University of North Carolina at Greensboro.
 Her mentors and teachers have included Inga Morgan, Saskia Coolen, Marion Verbruggen, Carol Marsh and Ross Duffin.